Fast gradient-free optimization of excitations in variational quantum eigensolvers: ExcitationSolve algorithm

-The proposed optimization algorithm ExcitationSolve (cf.~Fig.~\ref{fig:algorithm_diagram_fixed}) iteratively sweeps through the parameters $\bm{\theta}$, reconstructs the energy landscape per parameter $\theta_j$ analytically, globally minimizes the reconstructed function classically, and assigns the parameter $\theta_j$ to the value where the global minimum is attained.
-The order in which the parameters $\theta_j$ are optimized can be chosen freely.
+The proposed optimization algorithm ExcitationSolve (cf.~Fig.~\ref{fig:algorithm_diagram_fixed}) iteratively sweeps through the $N$ parameters $\bm{\theta}$, reconstructs the energy landscape per parameter $\theta_j$ analytically, globally minimizes the reconstructed function classically, and assigns the parameter $\theta_j$ to the value where the global minimum is attained.
+Hence, each parameter sweep consists of $N$ updates, and the order in which the $N$ parameters are optimized can be chosen freely.
 This process is repeated until convergence, which is defined by a threshold criterion on the absolute or relative energy reduction of the last parameter sweep.
 In this algorithm, the quantum computer is used exclusively to obtain energy evaluations while the reconstruction and subsequent minimization of the energy landscape is performed on a classical computer.
 To determine the minimum energy and corresponding parameter classically, we utilize a companion-matrix method \cite{boyd_ComputingZerosMaxima_2006}, which is a direct numerical method detailed in Sec.~\ref{sec:classical_min_analytic_energy_function}.
 Importantly, in each optimization step, the previously determined minimum energy can be reused, requiring only an additional \emph{four} parameter shifts to reconstruct the energy landscape along the next parameter.
 Appendix \ref{app:algorithms:fixed} describes the exact algorithmic details.
-It should be emphasized that for the specific analytic form in Eq.~\eqref{eq:analytic_form_fourier} each parameter $\theta_j$ must occur only once in the ansatz, which is a commonly satisfied assumption.
+It should be emphasized that for the specific analytic form in Eq.~\eqref{eq:analytic_form_fourier} each parameter $\theta_j$ must occur only once in the ansatz in terms of parameterized excitations, which is a commonly satisfied assumption.
+This number of occurrences should not be confused with the number of single-qubit rotations arising when further decomposing an excitation into basic gates, which in general will be more than one.
 We yet further generalize ExcitationSolve to multiple occurrences of the same parameter in Sec.~\ref{sec:multi_occ}, e.g., making it compatible with ansätze constituted of higher-order product formulas or multiple Trotter steps.